MatrixAINetwork/go-matrix/README.md

 #### License
-Copyright 2018 The MATRIX Authors as well as Copyright 2014-2017 The go-ethereum Authors
+Copyright 2018 The MATRIX Authors

-The go-matrix-ethereum library (i.e. all code outside of the `cmd` directory) is licensed under MIT.
+The go-matrix library is licensed under MIT.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: